UrvaSurti/FigmaToRN-FriendScreen/README.md

 # Install npm dependencies
 npm install

-# Start Metro
-# open a new terminal
+# Start Metro open a new terminal
-# Note you have to inside react-native project (ie cd TestProject)
+(Note you have to inside react-native project (ie cd TestProject)) code .
-code .
 (Optional if you want to navigate your screen to open the project in vscode)
 npx react-native start

-# Run the project on Emulator
+# To Run the project on Emulator
-# You can run this in the terminal inside vscode note have to be inside react project.
-npm run android
+(You can run this in the terminal inside vscode note have to be inside react project). npm run android